ekrall1/electricity-demand/README.md

-This repository contains code for time series forecasts of electricity demand using TensorFlow and Keras.
+Time-series forecast models for electricity demand using TensorFlow and Keras.

 ## Setup
 - Create environment